 - Daytime classes run from 8:45 to 12:15.

-- Classes three times a week – a total of 12 lessons each week.
+- Classes two or three times a week – either 8 or 12 lessons each week.

 - About six hours of homework every week.